slowave-ai/slowave/README.md

 ## Why install Slowave?

-Every new agent session has the codebase but not necessarily the context behind it.
+Every new agent session has the codebase but not necessarily the context (e.g. the thinking process) behind it.
 The missing context is often what makes an agent repeat a rejected design, miss an operational constraint, or make you explain the project again.